naming-convention/naming-convention-guides/python/class-naming.md

 ## Private Class

 Python does not support privacy directly.
-This naming convention is used as a weak internal use indicator only.
+This naming convention is used as a weak internal use indicator.

 * Should follow the above naming conventions
 * Should use a leading underscore \(\_\) to distinguish between "public" and "private" classes